-Flare-ups are a sudden source of fiery pain for people living with Crohn’s.
-They can inflame you from stem to stern with:
+Flare-ups are a sudden reactivation of symptoms for people living with Crohn’s.
+A flare-up can cause active inflammation anywhere along the gastrointestinal tract with:

 - abdominal cramps

 However, it’s important to note that research is often inconsistent on the precise cause of Crohn’s disease flares.
 Crohn’s is a complex condition and scientists don’t fully understand the disease.
 Research is ongoing on how to predict flares in patients with Crohn’s.
 Multiple factors have been shown to play a role in the disease, including:

 - healthy intestinal bacteria

 - immune system

 To help prevent flare-ups, you should take the medications recommended by your doctor regularly and as directed.
 You should also work with your doctor to create a treatment plan for flare-ups.
 Research suggests that treatment is most effective when therapy is directly focused on the specific symptoms and severity of the flare-up.

 Nonprescription remedies for Crohn’s flare-ups range from topical solutions to oral medicines.

 Because flare-up attacks can be unpredictable, it’s a good idea to pack a portable supply kit.
 This can include items such as:

 - medicated mouthwash